TobiasPrt/vcvwindows/README.md

 <h1 align="center">
-  A port of rawGlitters made by <a href="http://www.airwindows.com">airwindows</a> as a VCV Rack module
+  A port of audioplugins made by <a href="http://www.airwindows.com">airwindows</a> as a VCV Rack module
 </h1>

 <p align="center">